- Getting Started

 - training and support mechanisms for workplaces

-- Have a look at the Supporting Resources page to access this information.
+Have a look at our Supporting Resources pages to access this information.

-It makes good business sense for employers to invest in the health and wellbeing of their workers.
-The business advantages of having a Health and Wellbeing program are many and varied, including:
+The business advantages of having a health and wellbeing program are many and varied, including:

 - increased productivity and better staff decision making